5l1v3r1/casperspy/README.md

 casperspy.botnet@gmail.com

-NOTE: CasperSpy Official web is suspended by our hosting.
-Donation can help us so much
+NOTE: CasperSpy Official web is suspended.
+Donation can help me so much to buy new hosting and domain Casperspy.org